astral-sh/setup-uv/README.md

 ### Do I still need `actions/setup-python` alongside `setup-uv`?

-No. This action is modelled as a drop-in replacement for `actions/setup-python` when using uv.
 With `setup-uv`, you can install a specific version of Python using `uv python install` rather than relying on `actions/setup-python`.

+Using `actions/setup-python` can be faster, because GitHub caches the Python versions alongside the runner.

 For example: